halbritter-lab/tbase-extractor/README.md

     *   Saves results to a specified file in **JSON**, **CSV**, or **TSV** format (see `--format`).
     *   Use `--format` to select output type: `json`, `csv`, `tsv`, or `stdout` (pretty table to console).
     *   If `--output` is not given, formatted output is printed to the console.
+*   **Batch Processing:**
+    *   Process multiple Patient IDs in a single query using a CSV input file.
+    *   Specify a custom ID column name with `--id-column`.
+    *   Detailed metadata about batch processing success/failure rates.
 *   **User-Friendly CLI:** Uses `argparse` with subparsers (`list-tables`, `query`) for clear command structure.
 Now supports `--format` for output type selection.
 *   **Date Handling:** Validates date input format and correctly serializes date/datetime objects for JSON output.
 *   **Error Handling:** Includes basic error handling for connection issues, query execution, template loading, and file I/O.